ray2501/tcl-lmdb/README.md

 The command lmdb open create a database handle. -name database is the name of the database to open option.
 If only a single database is needed in the environment, skip to setup database name (or you need use env_handle set_maxdbs to set the maximum number of named databases for the environment).

+-dupsort let duplicate keys may be used in the database.
+(Or, from another perspective, keys may have multiple data items, stored in sorted order.)
+By default keys must be unique and may have only a single data item.
+-dupfixed may only be used in combination with -dupsort, sorted dup items have fixed size.

 -create to create the named database if it doesn't exist.
 This option is not allowed in a read-only transaction or a read-only environment.
 The returned database handle is bound to a Tcl command of the form dbiN, where N is an